 The proposed project is early in the development phase.
 A decision on whether to build the first 300 Megawatt (MW) SMR won't be made until 2029 and will be based on the merits of this supply option weighed against others and the provincial demand for electricity.
 The decision will require extensive project planning, licensing, a federal and provincial impact assessment, public engagement and consultation with Indigenous Rightsholders.
 If regulatory approvals are granted and a decision is made to proceed with nuclear power using SMR technology, site preparation work may begin on the selected site in 2029.
 Site preparation will signal the start of the construction phase which is expected to take four to five years.
-Commercial operation of the first 300 MW SMR could be as early as 2034, with potential expansion to 600 MW by 2037 or earlier.
+Commercial operation of the first 300 MW SMR could be as early as 2034, with potential expansion to 600 MW.
 While initial regulatory approvals, including the impact assessment and licence to prepare the site, are planned to be obtained considering the full 600 MW of nuclear power, construction decisions will be made in 300 MW increments.

 Based on our current understanding, a site for 600 MW of output (that can accommodate two 300 MW reactors) is expected to require approximately a half section of land (320 acres).

-SMRs need access to a large body of water like a lake or reservoir that can provide a cooling water supply to the power plant.
-This is similar to how we operate our coal plants.
-All large thermal power plants rely on cooling water to remove waste heat from the steam cycle.
-This can be done with a nearby waterbody as a heat sink using once through cooling or with ambient air exchanged through wet cooling towers.
+SaskPower's SMRs project needs access to a water source like a lake or reservoir that can provide a cooling water supply to the power plant.
+This is similar to how we operate our coal-fired and some natural gas-fired power plants.
+Most large thermal power plants rely on cooling water to remove waste heat from the steam cycle.
+This can be done with a nearby waterbody as a heat sink using once through cooling or by evaporating water into ambient air using wet cooling towers.

 The water used for once through cooling is generally withdrawn from, and released back to, a large surface waterbody with relatively less consumptive water loss.
-Water used for wet cooling towers of various types is also drawn from surface waterbodies at much lower rates, but is a consumptive use because the wet cooling tower relies on evaporation of the water to release the heat.
+Water used for wet cooling towers of various types is also drawn from surface waterbodies at much lower rates but is a consumptive use because the wet cooling tower relies on evaporation of the water to release the heat.
 A comprehensive assessment will be done to weigh the benefits and risks of options to establish a documented decision basis for cooling technology.
 Some of the decision considerations will depend on quantity and quality of water sources, stability and reliability, climate factors, and cost.